-At St Mary's, we have decided to offer three Sunday Masses:
+At St Mary's, we have decided to offer three Masses for Sundays:

 The first Mass of Sunday is aimed at our Junior Church and is at 4.30pm on Saturday afternoons.

-On Sundays, we shall be offering an 11am Mass and a 4.30pm Mass (as opposed to our usual 10am and 5pm services.)
-During July, the two Masses on Sunday will be identical.
+On Sundays, we offer an 11am Mass and a 4.30pm Mass (as opposed to our usual 10am and 5pm services.)

 To attend the Saturday afternoon Mass or either of the Masses on Sunday, you will need to pre-book with Father Dane.
 You can message him or telephone and he will come back to you to confirm that there's space.

 No pre-booking is required for weekday Masses.